foxlarsson/100-days-of-code/log.md

 **Today's Progress**:
 Had trouble with starter plugin.
 Turns out if I use a kint d() in the plugin file and go to the admin area, that causes the site to crash, though the same d() on a regular page is fine.
 Took me a while to figure out, but at least I now know what's wrong and can continue.
+Didn't have time for any actual studying, because I was traveling from Petro to St. Pete and then catching my breath.

 **Thoughts:**